brian-brazil/benchmarks/README.md

-# Benchmarks
+# Prometheus Benchmarks

-This repository contains various random benchmarks.
+This repository contains benchmark / testing tools for Prometheus.